 - Start slowly, at a level they can manage, and work their way up.

 - Do exercises at home with them.
-You can rent videos at the library and modify as necessary.
+You can rent videos at the library and modify them as necessary.

-Weekly Exercise Routine for Seniors
+A Sample Monthly Exercise Routine for Seniors:

 Home Care Tip: